LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought

 \subsection{DA2: Can Feature Scaling Mitigate Ill-Behavior?}

 To understand the impact of feature scaling, we now compare the results across scaling techniques.
 Table \ref{tab:shapes_statistics} indicates that feature scaling marginally reduces the amount of ill-behavior.
 From Figure \ref{fig:shape_barchart} we observe that for most learners, feature scaling does not resolve ill-behavior.
 The Sigmoid SVM becomes slightly more monotone and has fewer peaks, but is still significantly ill-behaved.
-While preprocessing does not reduce ill-behavior, the SVM absolute performance improves notably and training becomes more stable after feature scaling is applied (see Appendix~\ref{App: std of SVM} for details).
+While preprocessing does not reduce ill-behavior, the SVM absolute performance improves notably and training becomes more stable after scaling is applied (see Appendix~\ref{App: std of SVM} for details).
 Nearest Centroid and some Naive Bayes models are the only models that become significantly more ill-behaved with feature scaling.
+Note that GaussianNB is not entirely invariant to feature scaling, due to the way it calculates the variance for numerical stability.
 The biggest reductions in ill-behavior occur for the Ridge classifier and MLP.
-Ridge almost becomes completely monotone and without peaks when using min-max scaling, but not with standard scaling.
+Ridge becomes almost completely monotone and without peaks when using min-max scaling, but not with standard scaling.
 The MLP improves significantly when using standard scaling, largely resolving ill-behaviors, however, min-max scaling does not always help the MLP.
-We confirm LDA is insensitive to feature scaling, and we find the peak occurs when the training set size is approximately equal to the dimensionality (Appendix~\ref{appendix: plot and math LDA}) in line with peaking literature.
+We confirm LDA is insensitive to feature scaling, and find the peak occurs when the training set size is approximately equal to the dimensionality (Appendix~\ref{appendix: plot and math LDA}) in line with peaking literature.

 A further analysis showing which datasets are responsible for ill-behavior can be found in Appendix \ref{appendix: detailed violation error}.
 The ill-behavior seems to occur on almost all datasets, and in particular, it is not possible to attribute ill-behavior to a small number of datasets.
 In conclusion, few models become more well-behaved with preprocessing, and the type of preprocessing that helps can differ per model.